 Professional Education for Organizations

 The Ballay Center tailors professional education opportunities for a wide range of audiences.
 With the goal of leveraging design for innovation and impact, organizations seek the Ballay Center’s broad range of immersive modular workshops to acquire design methods, skills, and perspectives.
 Our programs are taught by faculty in the School of Design with contributions from colleagues across the University and industry professionals who customize their world-class research, teaching, and practice for these educational experiences.
 The Ballay Center extends the reach and audience of the School of Design’s long-established Executive Education program which has hosted programs for the United States Air Force, Penske, Highmark, Greater Pittsburgh Community Food Bank, Software Engineering Institute, Software Engineering Institute, and many more.
-We aim to partner with organizations who see design as an enhancement and a catalyst to achieve something new and exciting.
+We aim to partner with organizations that see design as an enhancement and a catalyst to achieve something new and exciting.

-Engagements are modular, scalable and stackable including lunchtime information sessions, 1.5 hour intensives, 3 hour workshops, full-day, and multi-day programs all hosted within the Ballay Center or conducted at your location.
+Engagements are modular, scalable and stackable including lunchtime information sessions, 1.5 hour intensives, 3 hour workshops, full-day, and multi-day programs all hosted within the Ballay Center or conducted on-site at your location.
 All short-form programming aims to develop "informed collaborators" who can enhance an organization's ability to work in cross-disciplinary ways.
 Long-form programs aim to develop "resident experts" who can share design processes and lead collaborative agendas within your organization.

 We conduct Professional Education programs throughout the year focusing on existing industry partnerships, CMU campus divisions during Fall and Spring semesters, and reserve the Summer months for programs with new partners.
 At this time we are not offering our programming for individual registration.
+Download our Professional Education brochure.

 For information about the Ballay Center’s educational programs, please contact: BallayCenter@design.cmu.edu

-Current Modules
+Modules

 -